briandenicola/eShopOnAKS/docs/infrastructure.md

 ## Optional Next Steps
 * :question: eShop has an OpenAI component that can be deployed.
 What code updates are required and changes to the infrastructure are required?
 * :bulb: eShop is exposed directly to the Internet.
-Update the infrastructure to deploy the Ingress Controller internally only and deploy a Azure Front Door or Azure App Gateway in front
+Update the infrastructure to deploy an Intenral Ingress Controller then deploy a Azure Front Door or Azure App Gateway in front
   > _Use [Multi-Region POC](https://github.com/briandenicola/azure-multi-region-proof-of-concept) and [Mission Critical Azure](https://github.com/Azure/Mission-Critical-Online) as guides_
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>